canisat/canipy/README.md

 ## Devices
 The current version contains implementations that support these devices using Sirius XM Radio LLC's **XM network**.

-Further support for other devices may be implemetned in the future.
+Further support for other devices may be implemented in the future.

 | Device | Baud Rate |
 | :- | -: |